codewitch-honey-crisis/clasp/README.md

 - `<status>` indicates the HTTP status text to emit

-- `/nostatus` indicates that the status line should be supressed, allowing for custom status lines and/or additional headers to be injected
+- `--nostatus` indicates that the status line should be supressed, allowing for custom status lines and/or additional headers to be injected

 - `<type>` indicates the MIME type of the content.
 By default the content type is determined based on the file extension.